kapteyn-astro/kapteyn/SPHINX/kmpfittutorial.rst

 The list ``dfdp`` is a list with derivatives evaluated at the values of ``x``.
 The values in ``x`` need not to be the same values as the x coordinates of your data values.
-The code uses  statistics module ``stats.t`` from SciPy to get the crital value for ``t`` with method ``ppf`` (*percent point function*).
+The code uses  statistics module ``stats.t`` from SciPy to get the critical value for ``t`` with method ``ppf`` (*percent point function*).
 Then with the information in Fitter object ``fitobj``, it creates a NumPy array with the lower values of the confidence interval (``lowerband``) and